 Google sheds a little more light on Android P.Google

-In fact, I like a lot of Google"s changes.
-Android Pie is much more ambitious and much more visually progressive than the Android OS versions of past years.
-For some of you, Android Pie"s new look and features will feel like a breath of fresh air.
-For others, it"ll be a less intuitive entry point that could make it harder to pick up and use an Android phone for the first time.
+Android Pie works, but it doesn"t work as elegantly as it could.
+The gesture controls are pretty easy to pick up, especially if you"re familiar with how they work on other phones.
+In some senses, Android Pie"s bold new look and features feel like a breath of fresh air.
+In others, it"s a less intuitive entry point that could make it difficult to pick up and use an Android phone for the first time.

-Currently, Android Pie is available to download for Google-branded phones, which includes the Google Pixel ($313 at Amazon.com), Google Pixel XL ($388 at Amazon.com), Google Pixel 2 ($649 at Google Store), and Google Pixel 2 XL ($849 at Google Store).
+Currently, Android Pie is available to download for Google-branded phones, such as the Google Pixel ($346 at Amazon), Google Pixel XL ($310 at Amazon), Google Pixel 2 ($649 at Google Store) and Google Pixel 2 XL ($849 at Google Store).
 You can also expect it to roll out to other Android phones too by "the end of this fall" according to Google, and it"s already available for the Essential PH‑1.

-If you can"t wait, you can get a hold of the P beta version of the OS, which is also available for the OnePlus 6, Sony Xperia XZ2 ($630 at Amazon.com), Xiaomi Mi Mix 2S, Nokia 7 Plus, Oppo R15 Pro and Vivo X21.
+If you can"t wait, you can get the beta version of Pie, which is available for the OnePlus 6, Sony Xperia XZ2 ($530 at Amazon), Xiaomi Mi Mix 2S, Nokia 7 Plus, Oppo R15 Pro and Vivo X21.
 Go to google.com/android/beta to get started.

 A full swipe up from the bottom (or another half-swipe) takes you directly to your app tray.
 The back button appears only when there"s a page to actually go back to (so, not on the home screen).
 You still long-press the home button to launch Google Assistant.
 And the Recents button?
 It"s gone, made obsolete because you can already see your open apps every time you swipe up.

 I"ve used the iPhone X enough for swipe-up gestures to become ingrained in my muscle memory.
-It didn"t take long to figure out how to use Android Pie, and I expect that many future phones running on the OS will include a tutorial that shows you how to use the new gesture controls as you set up your phone.
+It didn"t take long to figure out how to use Android Pie, and I expect that many future phones that ship with the software will include a tutorial that shows you how to use the new gesture controls as you set up your phone.

 Android Pie adds images to notifications, which you can see in alerts and from the notifications shade.
-Google"s OS recognizes the notifications you constantly ignore, and offer to disable them for you.
+Google"s OS recognizes the notifications you constantly ignore and offers to disable them for you.

 You can long-press a notification to open settings and manage your options.
 In addition, a new "manage notifications" button at the bottom of the notifications tray lets you fine-tune your preferences.